jimmyff/clackety/README.md

 # clackety

-A lightweight Flutter package (zero external dependencies) to animate the typing of text.
+A lightweight Flutter package (zero external dependencies) to animate the typing of text (like a typewriter / typist).
 You can provide new typing targets via the controller and clackety will amend the text already written.

 ![Clackety demo animation](https://raw.githubusercontent.com/jimmyff/clackety/master/example/example.gif "clackety demo")